playcanvas/supersplat/README.md

 5. Navigate to `http://localhost:3000`

 When changes to the source are detected, SuperSplat is rebuilt automatically.
 Simply refresh your browser to see your changes.

-When running your local build of SuperSplat in Chrome, we recommend you have the Developer Tools panel open.
-Also:

-1. Visit the Network tab and check `Disable cache`.
-2. Visit the Application tab, select `Service workers` on the left and then check `Update on reload` and `Bypass for network`.

 ## Contributors